reis/cv/AndreReis_md.md

 # Experience

 **Software Developer @ QMUL** £ London, UK | 2015-11 to present

 - Queen Mary University of London
 - Technologies: _Java, PHP, Python, Shell Script, Linux, Windows, Docker, RaspberryPi_
 - Summary: As a software developer my main activities are:
-  - code apps to sync and integrate different systems, databases, _APIs_
+  - create interfaces to integrate different systems using shell script, Python, Java, , _APIs_
   - full-stack development of intranets, websites and web based systems coding at the front and back-end
   - performance tunning of database views and queries
 - Projects: